 Popular Methods of Water Filtration

-Before we dive into the different types of water filters, let’s first look at some of the popular methods.
-Each one has its pros and cons, so it’s essential to consider the quality and type of your local water before deciding which is best.
+Before we look at the main types of water filters, we will examine some of the most effective filtration methods.
+Each method has pros and cons, so it is important to consider the quality and type of your local water supply when deciding which one is best for you.

 1. Activated Alumina

 Activated alumina is commonly used to remove fluoride, arsenic, and thallium from drinking water.
-Fluoride isn’t a big issue in North America; however, this is still a popular filtration method and is used in the United States’ biggest fluoride removal plant.
+Fluoride isn’t a major issue in North America but this is still a popular filtration method and is used in the United States’ biggest fluoride removal plant.

-It’s a ceramic emulsion made of aluminum oxide.
-This is the same mineral make-up found in rubies and sapphires, but without coloring impurities.
+It is a ceramic emulsion made of aluminum oxide.
+This is the same mineral composition found in rubies and sapphires but without coloring impurities.

-There’s a common concern that activated alumina will add aluminum to the water you’re treating.
-However, a study proved that only tiny amounts leaked into the water (1).
+There have been concerns that activated alumina will add aluminum to the water that is being treated.
+However, a study found that only trace amounts leaked into the water (1).

 2. Ceramic Filter

-Ceramic water filtration is a traditional method that’s been adopted globally.
+Ceramic water filtration is a traditional method that has been adopted globally.
 It consists of a flowerpot-shaped filter that can hold up to 2.6 gallons of water.
 The filter is placed inside a ceramic or plastic receptacle, which is then filled with water.

 The water flows through the ceramic filter, or filters, and enters the storage receptacle.
-At the bottom, you’ll find a spigot for easy access to clean water.
+At the bottom, there is a spigot that provides easy access to filtered water.
 Ceramic filters are effective at removing bacteria and large protozoans, but they aren’t as effective at removing viruses.

 3. Water Distillation

-This is one of the most effective methods of water filtration.
+This is one of the oldest and most effective methods of water filtration.
 There are three types:

-This method purifies the water using heat to vaporize it.
-As the water evaporates, it separates from the contaminants (3).
+This method purifies the water by using heat to vaporize it.
+As the water evaporates, it is separated from the contaminants (3).

 Water distillation can filter out several contaminants such as:

-- Improve the smell and taste of the water.
+- Improves the smell and taste of the water

 4. Reverse Osmosis

-Reverse osmosis systems can remove several contaminants, viruses, and bacteria such as:
+Reverse osmosis systems can remove several contaminants, viruses, and bacteria, including:

-- Needs high water pressure to work efficiently.
+- Requires high water pressure to work effectively

 5. Ultraviolet Water Purifying System

-A UV water purifier disinfects water by passing it through a glass, plastic or stainless steel chamber.
-Here, the harmful micro-organisms are exposed to intense UV lights that are generated by a UV lamp.
+A UV water purifier disinfects water by passing it through a glass, plastic, or stainless steel chamber.
+The harmful micro-organisms are exposed to intense UV light produced by a UV lamp and destroyed.

-The lamp heats to approximately 104 degrees Fahrenheit, and a screen protects the bulb so it won’t cool (5).
+The lamp heats to approximately 104 degrees Fahrenheit, and a screen protects the bulb to prevent it from cooling (5).

-- Doesn’t remove contaminants like minerals or lead.
+- Doesn’t remove contaminants such as minerals or lead

 6. Activated Carbon